What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 This scam targets price-conscious passengers.

-Fake operators offer significantly lower fares to lure customers.
+unlicensed operators offer significantly lower fares to lure customers.
 Once you're in the car, prices mysteriously increase due to "traffic" or "longer routes."
 Without a proper meter or regulated pricing, you're at their mercy.

 The Airport Shuttle Scam

-Airports are hotspots for fake taxi operations.
+Airports are hotspots for unlicensed taxi operations.

 Unlicensed drivers approach tired travellers offering "official" airport transfers.
 They often charge tourist prices for substandard service.
 Worse still, some have been known to take passengers on unnecessarily long routes.